The user performed the following actions:

 By default, the AMSP common scan cache is enabled.
 To disable it, do the following:

-- Open a Windows command prompt on the Deep Security Manager computer.
+- Open a Windows Command prompt on the Deep Security Manager computer.

 - Go to the Deep Security Manager root folder.
+Below is a sample directory:

 - Run the command below: